Logotype

 • Priority Pass Select membership

 So, which card is right for you?
-The Chase Sapphire Reserve is usually a better option if you spend a lot on traveling and dining.
+The Chase Sapphire Reserve® is usually a better option if you spend a lot on traveling and dining.
 If you don't spend as much in those areas or if you're trying to keep your expenditures low, the Chase Sapphire Preferred may be the superior choice.

 What are the pros and cons of each card?

-The Chase Sapphire Preferred® Card has a fantastic sign-up bonus, a high rewards rate on travel and dining purchases, as well as useful benefits.
-It also comes at a lower price than the Chase Sapphire Reserve® Card.
+The Chase Sapphire Preferred® card has a fantastic sign-up bonus, a high rewards rate on travel and dining purchases, as well as useful benefits.
+It also comes at a lower price than the Chase Sapphire Reserve® card.
 If you're seeking for a premium travel card with a more reasonable price tag, the Chase Sapphire Preferred® Card is an excellent choice to consider.

 Choosing the best card comes down to your spending habits and travel plans.
 If you don't vacation often and mostly use your card for average expenses, then go with the Chase Sapphire Preferred® Card.
-But, if you spend more on luxuries while traveling such as first-class tickets and five-star restaurants, it might be worth paying extra for the Chase Sapphire Reserve® Card.
+But, if you spend more on luxuries while traveling such as first-class tickets and five-star restaurants, it might be worth paying extra for the Chase Sapphire Reserve®.

 How to decide which card is right for you